 EXTRA BONUSES ON OFFER

-There are some restrictions, in that you cannot have had an American Express issued card (it’s fine if you’ve had an American Express card from other provider) in the past two years.
+There are some restrictions, in that you cannot have had an American Express issued card (it’s fine if you’ve had an Amex card from other provider) in the past two years.
 You can still get the card, just not the signup bonus.

 MAXIMISE YOUR SIGNUP BONUS